 Iran denies reports that US ships have passed through the strait, according to state-controlled media.

-The Fars news agency writes on the Telegram messaging service that Iran's military issued a warning to a US destroyer approaching Hormuz from Fujairah in the United Arab Emirates, giving it 30 minutes to turn back to avoid being attacked.
+The Fars news agency wrote on the Telegram messaging service that Iran's military issued a warning to a US destroyer approaching Hormuz from Fujairah in the United Arab Emirates, giving it 30 minutes to turn back to avoid being attacked.
 The ship then reportedly turned back.